 Tuesday, February 21, 2012

-In addition to Penelope Puddle drawings, my daughter created an abundance of fairy drawings which we eventually copyrighted as BC Fairies.
-Some found their way into my art cards.
-Some of the fairies have names rooted in the fictional origins I created for them.
+In addition to Penelope Puddle drawings, my daughter created an abundance of fairy drawings which we copyrighted as BC Fairies.
+Some found their way into art cards.
+Some have names rooted in the fictional origins I created for them.

 At a glance the fairies are easily mistaken for miniature birds, dragonflies or butterflies.
 They have flown from all parts of the globe, risking the ravages of weather and distance, to settle in the rainforests of coastal British Columbia.
 The little litterbugs love to scribble notes that they usually scatter outdoors.
 Some fairies have narrowly missed being seen inside the homes of unsuspecting humans in need of an uplifting message.

-BC Fairies might look small and frail but their individual traits make them largely invincible.
-The names, interpretations and origins of seven fairies are: Elsa, Noble, Germany; Muriel, Shining Sea, Ireland; Abril, Open, France; Halla, Unexpected Gift, Africa; Alegria, Cheerful, Spain; Tori, Bird, Japan; Zola, Peace On Earth, Italy
+BC Fairies look small and frail but their traits make them largely invincible.
+The names, interpretations and origins of seven fairies are: Elsa, Noble, Germany; Muriel, Shining Sea, Ireland; Abril, Open, France; Halla, Unexpected Gift, Africa; Alegria, Cheerful, Spain; Tori, Bird, Japan; Zola, Peace On Earth, Italy.

 Main Entry: Fairy